The evolution of work

 This work features Connecting Generations' research.
 In 2021, the team interviewed 29 marketing researchers and surveyed 1000 office workers to learn more about intergenerational disconnection and the workplace experience.
 We were proud to partner with Veridata Insights to field the survey portion of our study.

-Erin Sowell
+Erin Sowell MMR

-Researcher, Innovator, & Founder at Thoughtful Research
+Researcher, Consultant, & Founder at Thoughtful Research